Jahum/dnd.github.io/README.md

 ## Theme: moonwalk - a fast and minimalistic blog theme with clean dark mode

-✨⚡You can read more about me on my [blog](https://www.abhinav.co/about/) or follow me on Twitter - [@abhinav](https://twitter.com/abhinav)
+✨⚡You can read more about the theme creator on their [blog](https://www.abhinav.co/about/) or follow them on Twitter - [@abhinav](https://twitter.com/abhinav)

-✨⚡If you like my work, you can [buy me a coffee](https://buymeacoffee.com/abhinavs)
+✨⚡If you like their work, you can [buy them a coffee](https://buymeacoffee.com/abhinavs)